 Functional exercises are designed to validate and evaluate capabilities, multiple functions and/or sub-functions, or interdependent groups of functions.
 Functional exercises are typically focused on exercising plans, policies, procedures, and staff members involved in management, direction, command, and control functions.
 In functional exercises, events are projected through an exercise scenario with event updates that drive activity at the management level.
 A functional exercise is conducted in a realistic, real-time environment; however, movement of personnel and equipment is usually simulated.

 CADEM’s team works directly with clients to ensure that all of our exercises are designed to meet regulatory requirements applicable to each client’s unique situation.
 CADEM will also provide a lessons-identified report delivered to the client upon request.

 CADEM specializes in advancing the disaster and emergency management profession through collaboration, networking, and training.
 In addition to our education, training, and exercise offerings, we are proud to host annual events and conferences to bring together the emergency management community and promote best-practices and continuous learning.

 CADEM has created a Facility Re-entry Guide that is available for download.
 The guide is designed to assist organizations with restarting their operations amid the COVID-19 challenge.

 Download Facility Re-Entry Guide (pdf)

-The conference was a great success.
+This year's conference was a great success.
 This vital and popular networking opportunity provided emergency management partners with a platform to build and strengthen relationships and keep up to date with the latest trends in emergency and disaster management.

 EPIC podcast provided an amazing review of the 2020 conference.
 Listen to the podcast: